 - The Paraeducator is considered a member of the faculty of the school where he/she is assigned and is expected to take part in any duties or responsibilities expected of other staff, where appropriate. - The Paraeducator should at no times discuss home or background information of any students with other members of the school faculty or other parents. - The Paraeducator should direct all inquiries made of them by parents to the classroom teacher.
-At a teacher's direction, the Paraeducator may assist in the home-school communication program (i.e. daily written notes or checklists) - Paraeducators are encouraged to sit in on parent-teacher conferences as well as staffing where appropriate and possible.
-Always check with your classroom teacher as to whether or not it would be beneficial for you to attend.
+At a teacher's direction, the Paraeducator may assist in the home-school communication program (i.e. daily written notes or checklists) - Paraeducators may be invited to sit in on parent-teacher conferences as well as staffing where appropriate and possible.
+Your special education and/or classroom teacher will notify you as to whether or not it would be beneficial for you to attend.